matthewcarlucci/scikick/docs/scikick_documentation/README.md

 scRNAseq analysis dependencies must also be installed.

 Stored notebook source files are not intended for inspection (outputs are cleared for git commits).

+Note that on Linux it seems that conda environments are not active in jupyter notebook bash kernels and scikick installations may not be found.

 ### Commiting changes